-Kentucky.
-Section 66.400 of the Kentucky Revised Statutes permits taxing agencies or instrumentalities, as defined in the Bankruptcy Code, such as the Participants, to take advantage of the provisions of the Bankruptcy Code, and for that purpose only, to file a petition stating that the taxing agency or instrumentality, is insolvent or unable to meet its debts as they mature, and that it desires to effect a plan for the composition or readjustment of its debts, and to take such further proceedings as are set forth in the Bankruptcy Code as they relate to such taxing agency or instrumentality.
+Kentucky Participants.
+Section 66.400 of the Kentucky Revised Statutes permits municipalities, as defined in the Bankruptcy Code, such as the Kentucky Participants, (i) to petition for relief under Chapter 9 of Title 11 of the Bankruptcy Code, stating (a) that the municipality is insolvent or unable to meet its debts as they mature, and (b) that the municipality desires to effect a plan for the composition or readjustment of its debts, and (ii) to take such further proceedings as are set forth in the Bankruptcy Code as they relate to such municipality.
+Under Section 66.400 of the Kentucky Revised Statutes, municipalities, except counties, do not need the approval or permission of the Kentucky Department for Local Government's State Local Debt Officer or any other governmental authority before availing itself of the bankruptcy process.
+Section 66.400 of the repayment of debt issued by Kentucky municipalities and on any annual appropriations pledged to the repayment of annually renewable debt issued by Kentucky municipalities.
+The validity and priority of the statutory lien provided under Section 66.400 of the Kentucky Revised Statutes has not been adjudicated in any Chapter 9 bankruptcy proceeding or otherwise.

 Section 96.720 of the Kentucky Revised Statutes controls receivership for boards of municipal electric plants.
-In the event that a municipal electric board issues bonds and then defaults on the payment of those bonds, the holders of not less than twenty-five percent of the outstanding bonds may petition the court of competent jurisdiction to appoint a receiver to administer the electric plant on behalf of the board.
-Such a receiver has the power to charge and collect rates sufficient to provide for the payment of any obligations outstanding and for the payment of operating expenses.
+If a municipal electric board issues bonds and then defaults on the payment of those bonds, the holders of not less than 25% of such bonds then outstanding may petition a court of competent jurisdiction to appoint a receiver to administer the electric plant on behalf of the board.
+Any such receiver has the power to charge and collect rates sufficient to provide for the payment of any obligations outstanding and for the payment of any operating expenses.